Skip to main content

 Jellyfin distributes official container images on Docker Hub for multiple architectures.
 These images are based on Debian and built directly from the Jellyfin source code.

-Additionally the LinuxServer.io project and hotio distribute images based on Ubuntu and the official Jellyfin Ubuntu binary packages, see here and here to see their Dockerfile.
+Additionally, there are several third parties providing unofficial container images, including the LinuxServer.io (Dockerfile) project and hotio (Dockerfile), which offer images based on Ubuntu and the official Jellyfin Ubuntu binary packages.

 Docker